UPC Catalogue

 Raising Privacy Awareness

-Research-based guidelines on Raising Privacy Awareness emphasise educating users about privacy risks and careful information sharing, which directly supports making informed decisions.
+Research-based guidelines on Raising Privacy Awareness emphasise educating users about privacy risks and the careful sharing of information, thereby supporting informed decision-making.
 By raising awareness and understanding, this category aims to equip users with the knowledge needed to make informed choices about their privacy and data sharing.

 Assessing Risk and Nudging Privacy Behaviour

-Research-based guidelines in this subcategory encompass strategies and tools to evaluate potential privacy risks and actively guide users towards safer privacy practices.
-Through personalised notifications, risk scores, and interactive feedback mechanisms, these guidelines aim to promote privacy communication that enhances users’ awareness of their privacy exposure and encourages adjustments in their privacy settings and behaviours to mitigate risks.
+Research-based guidelines in this subcategory focus on strategies and tools that help users assess privacy risks and adopt safer practices.
+Through personalised notifications, risk scores, and interactive feedback mechanisms, these guidelines aim to promote privacy communication that enhances users' awareness of their privacy exposure and encourages adjustments in their privacy settings and behaviours to mitigate risks.

 • GD19 — Communicate Privacy Risk with Colour-Coded Privacy Indicators

-For users to make privacy-informed decisions, information must be provided in an easily understandable way, with visual communication of privacy properties, direct feedback, and leveraging familiar concepts so that users can align their behaviour with their concerns.
-Providing visual privacy risk level indicators that are informative, simple, and easy to understand in decision-making situations (information disclosure, app permission granting, and so on) can help the user make privacy-informed decisions.
+For users to make privacy-informed decisions, information must be presented in an easily understandable way, with visual communication of privacy properties, direct feedback, and the use of familiar concepts so that users can align their behaviour with their concerns.
+Providing visual privacy risk indicators that are informative, simple, and easy to understand in decision-making contexts (e.g., information disclosure, app permission granting) can help users make privacy-informed decisions.

 • GD20 — Encourage Users to Consider Privacy Implications Before Sharing Online